tjrapodile/Drum-machine/README.md

 Keyboard Control-Users can trigger each drum pad by pressing the corresponding key on their keyboard, with the associated sound being played.
 Sound Display- When a drum pad is triggered (either by clicking or pressing the corresponding key), the name of the audio clip is displayed in the display element.

-Project Structure:
-index.html- Contains the basic structure and references to the JavaScript and CSS files. style.css- Provides the styling for the drum machine, ensuring a clean and intuitive user interface. index.js- Contains the React components and logic for the drum machine's functionality, handling user interactions, and updating the display.

 Technologies Used:
 React- The frontend framework used to build the interactive components of the drum machine.